techiediaries/techiediaries/_posts/2017/2017-2-25-ionic2-sqlstorage-with-sqlite-and-cordova.md

 If you want to target iOS you need to build your app under a MAC system.

+## Adding the Cordova SQLite Plugin

 Next let's add the Cordova plugin for using SQLite

     ionic cordova plugin add cordova-sqlite-storage

 We are not going to build a fully fledged app but a simple example which shows how to use SQLite with Ionic.

+## Installing the Ionic Native 5 Plugin

 Next, you need to install the Ionic native plugin: